Cmorgan21/pole-haven/README.md

 - [Procfile Heruko error issue](https://stackoverflow.com/questions/19846342/unable-to-parse-procfile) - for troubleshooting Procfile with case sensitivity for heruko

 - [URLS APP Name](https://stackoverflow.com/questions/61254816/what-is-the-purpose-of-app-name-in-urls-py-in-django) - Djanog urls error when django template can't be found solutiokn

+## Acknowledgements

+- Code Institute for providing the foundation knowledge of creating a full stack application using HTML, CSS, Javascript and Python

+- Chatgpt for helping me understand data, resolving bugs and giving feedback on code.

+- Django Documentation

+- Bootstrap documentation and installation for use in website

+- Stackoverflow for support with overriding Bootstrap and different methods and ways to handle functions within Django